Planning interventions in a controlled pandemic: the COVID-19 case: Abstract

 \section{Abstract}

 Restrictions on social and economic activities, as well as vaccinations, have been a key intervention in containing the COVID-19 epidemic.
-The focus of our work is to better understand the options available to policy-makers under the conditions and uncertainties created by the onset of a new pandemic.
+Our work focuses on better understanding the options available to policymakers under the conditions and uncertainties created by the onset of a new pandemic.
 More precisely, we focus on two control strategies.
-The first is aimed at controlling the rate of new infections in order to prevent congestion of the health care system.
-The latter exerts control directly on hospitalizations and intensive care units (ICUs) occupation.
-By a first-order analysis we show that, on the one hand, due to the difficulty in contact tracing and the lack of accurate information, controlling the rate of transmission may be difficult leading to instability.
+The first aims to control the rate of new infections to prevent congestion of the health care system.
+The latter directly controls hospitalizations and intensive care units (ICUs) occupation.
+By a first-order analysis, we show that, on the one hand, due to the difficulty in contact tracing and the lack of accurate information, controlling the transmission rate may be difficult, leading to instability.
 On the other hand, although hospitalizations and ICUs are easily accessible and less noisy than the rate of new infections, a delay is introduced in the control loop, which may endanger system stability.
-Our framework allows assessing the impact on economic and social costs of the above strategies in a scenario enriched by: i) population heterogeneity in terms of mortality rate and risk exposure; ii) closed-loop control of the epidemiological curve; iii) progressive vaccination of individuals.
+Our framework allows assessing the impact on economic and social costs of the above strategies in a scenario enriched by: i) population heterogeneity in terms of mortality rate and risk exposure, ii) closed-loop control of the epidemiological curve, and iii) progressive vaccination of individuals.